Skip to code content (skip section selection)

 (c) The proposed development will be designed to meet the standards of this section to the fullest extent possible.

-(d) In determining alternative means of compliance, the Planning Board may consider various features such as width in relation to opacity of landscaping in street yard, number of required parking spaces, and driveway locations and/or distances from nearby intersections.
+(d) In determining alternative means of compliance, the Board may consider various features such as width in relation to opacity of landscaping in street yard, number of required parking spaces, and driveway locations and/or distances from nearby intersections.

 (B) Watershed Protection Overlay (-WP).
 The use and development standards for the Watershed Protection Overlay (-WP) are found in § 155.501.